 Parallel to their shadow investigations, Noble and Webster have created a series of light sculptures that reference iconic pop culture symbols represented in the form of shop-front-type signage and carnival shows inherent of British seaside towns, Las Vegas and Times Square.
 With the aid of complex light sequencing these signs perpetually flash and spiral out messages of everlasting love, and hate.

-Noble & Webster have created a remarkable group of anti-monuments in their nineteen-year career, mixing the strategies of modern sculpture and the attitude of punk to make art from anti-art.
+Noble & Webster have created a remarkable group of anti-monuments in their twenty-year career, mixing the strategies of modern sculpture and the attitude of punk to make art from anti-art.
 Their work derives much of its power from its fusion of opposites, form and anti-form, high culture and anti-culture, male and female, craft and rubbish, sex and violence.

 In 2009, Noble & Webster were awarded Honorary Degrees of Doctor of Art at Nottingham Trent University in recognition of their contribution to contemporary British Art and their radical influence on younger generations of artists.
 In 2007, they were awarded the ARKEN Prize at Arken, Museum of Modern Art, Copenhagen for outstanding contribution to the international scene of contemporary art, in the same year their critically acclaimed project Polymorphous Perverse at the Freud Museum was nominated for the prestigious South Bank Prize.